01-edu/public/subjects/devops/cloudPress/README.md

 ### Objective

-CloudPress is a project designed to provide hands-on experience in deploying a WordPress website with MariaDB on the Amazon Web Services (AWS) cloud platform.
+CloudPress is a project designed to provide hands-on experience in deploying a WordPress website with MariaDB and Nginx on the Amazon Web Services (AWS) cloud platform.
 The goal is to utilize Terraform for infrastructure creation and Ansible for application installation, resulting in a production-ready setup.

 Upon completion of this project, you'll achieve: